MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 init()
 ```

 Dam!
 That code is looking sexy!
-We have successfully removed a lot of the duplicate code using the __facade pattern__, and we are reducing the arity of our `fetchData` function by __currying__ it and making it return a new function depending on the `endpoint` that we are going to use.
+We have successfully removed a lot of the duplicate code using the [facade pattern](http://jargon.js.org/_glossary/FACADE_PATTERN.md), and we are reducing the [arity](https://en.wikipedia.org/wiki/Arity) of our `fetchData` function by [currying](https://javascript.info/currying-partials) it and making it return a new function depending on the `endpoint` that we are going to use.

+## Closures

 Code is looking good, but now let's say we want to implement a cache to avoid doing repeated calls to the API services as the information is not likely to change between a few minutes.